Our Work

 Click here for photos and information about other successful poultry farms we have assisted.

-Since this school will be raising thousands of chickens and eggs every year, we will be using the financial proceeds to pay for the ongoing operational expenses.
+Since this farms is raising thousands of chickens every year, the financial proceeds have made is a self sustaining operation.
 As one of the largest farms in Uganda we have landed on the brand name, Chicken City Farms, to help market our products.

 Chicken City Photo Gallery.